syncfusion-content/asp.netmvc-docs/aspnetmvc/TagCloud/Appearance-and-Styling.md

 [CSHTML]

-&lt;%-- Configure datasource referring local data binding section and assign it to datasource property -- %&gt;
+<%-- Configure datasource referring local data binding section and assign it to datasource property -- %>